Event Log Embed (Beta)¶

 └─ mints `ev_…` token via SDK or HTTP → IAM

-- Your backend asks Centrali to mint an embed token scoped to one of your customer's tenant IDs.
+- Your backend asks Centrali to mint a workspace-scoped embed token.

 - Your frontend renders the embed iframe with the token in the URL fragment (not the query string — fragments don't leak into HTTP logs).